Abiva's Day

 “And you're cute.”

-Turning to look up towards the open veranda, Abiva's chest tightened in sheer terror.
-Standing within the door way, blue eyes locked on her was the Mistress herself.
+Turning to look up toward the open veranda, Abiva's chest tightened in sheer terror.
+Standing within the doorway, blue eyes locked on her, was the Mistress herself.

 “Maevin!”
-Henry called out picking up to a trot and waving at her.
-Mistress Maer eyes turned to the Lord of the estate and the terrifying expression had melted into a calm and mellow one.
+Henry called out, picking up to a trot and waving at her.
+Mistress Maer’s eyes turned to the Lord of the estate, and the terrifying expression melted into a calm and mellow one.
 “You're back early.”

 “It was postponed.
 Virdirin Flu.
 We didn't want to take the risk of spreading it.
 Did Abiva take care of you?”

-Those eyes turned back towards the woman who was walking very submissively behind her master.
+Those eyes turned back toward the woman who was walking submissively behind her master.

 “She was amazing.
-Helped me out resolve a lot of problems.
+Helped me resolve a lot of problems.
 Thank you for assigning her.”

 “It is good to see that she is able to remember her place and help you.”